What is in store for Afghanistan in 2022? | DW | 23.12.2021

 The economy of the war-ravaged country has collapsed, and many Afghans are starving.
 The international community, however, doesn't want to strengthen the new rulers — the Taliban — by providing financial aid to them.

-The situation is deteriorating as Afghanistan suffers a drought, forcing families to sell everything, including their children
+The situation is deteriorating as Afghanistan suffers a drought, in addition to Taliban rule, which is exacerbating poverty

 On August 15, 2021, the Taliban ousted former President Ashraf Ghani's government and captured Kabul, without facing much resistance from the Afghan army.